fenago/python-minicourses/MiniCourse_Weka/_Weka Machine Learning Mini-Course.md

 In this lesson you are going to design an experiment to compare the parameters of the k-Nearest Neighbors algorithm.

-1. Open the “Weka Chooser GUI”.
+1. Open the "Weka Chooser GUI".

-2. Click the “Experimenter” button to open the “Weka Experiment Environment”
+2. Click the "Experimenter" button to open the "Weka Experiment Environment"

-3. Click the “New” button.
+3. Click the "New" button.

-4. Click the “Add new…” button in the “Datasets” pane and select “data/diabetes.arff”.
+4. Click the "Add new…" button in the "Datasets" pane and select "data/diabetes.arff".

-5. Click the “Add new…” button in the “Algorithms” pane and add 3 copes of the “IBk” algorithm.
+5. Click the "Add new…" button in the "Algorithms" pane and add 3 copes of the "IBk" algorithm.

-6. Click each IBk algorithm in the list and click the “Edit selected…” button and change “KNN” to 1, 3, 5 for each of the 3 different algorithms.
+6. Click each IBk algorithm in the list and click the "Edit selected…" button and change "KNN" to 1, 3, 5 for each of the 3 different algorithms.

-7. Click the “Run” tab and click the “Start” button.
+7. Click the "Run" tab and click the "Start" button.

-8. Click the “Analyse” tab and click the “Experiment” button and then the “Perform test” button.
+8. Click the "Analyse" tab and click the "Experiment" button and then the "Perform test" button.

 You just designed, executed and analyzed the results of a controlled experiment to compare algorithm parameters.